rajeevrocker7/RNApiManager/README.md

-# RNParserTest
+# RNApiManager
-React Native -> RestFul API setup, JSON parsing and success, failure callback via Redux Custom Middleware.
+A React Native RestFul API setup along with JSON parsing, success & failure callback with Custom Middleware and redux-thunk.